 Field-hunting tip

-Look in hydrothermal veins in uranium mines country — that is the host setting where leydetite typically forms.
+Look in hydrothermal veins in uranium mines country, the host setting where leydetite typically forms.
 If you start seeing gypsum, jarosite, zippeite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.